PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

-# Common-crawl-processor
+# Common Crawl Processor

-It's a pipeline to deal with web documents from Common Crawl.
-It selects documents from a pre-determined language, pre-processes them and removes samples with unwanted content.
+Our Common Crawl pipeline contains tools to process Common Crawl dumps.
+It selects documents for a pre-determined language, pre-processes them and removes samples with unwanted content.

 ## Getting raw text out of Common Crawl dumps